 The Developer can also leave feedback about the Customer.

 Freelance is an ideal place to order indicators, trading robots and visual technical analysis systems of any complexity level.
 Thousands of traders and developers meet on the world's largest freelance service for algorithmic trading on the most popular trading platform MetaTrader.

 If you are a trader with a ready-made trading strategy, but you do not have MQL5/MQL4 programming skills, then Freelance is the best solution for you.
 With this service, you can find a developer who will create an Expert Advisor or an indicator for you.

 Translated from Russian by MetaQuotes Software Corp.

-Original article: http://www.mql5.com/ru/articles/117
+Original article: https://www.mql5.com/ru/articles/117